How to Build an MVP App in 2021 (Easy 5-Step Guide)

 Yes, you read it right.
 What exactly is happening is that people who build their MVP still are misguided about the MVP definition.
 The completed blingy product is not intended to be an MVP, but the MVP is something that needs no more modifications or changes of any kind.
 The truth is that MVP is a product that will achieve its objective by subtraction in any case.

 For example: If we are developing an on-demand food delivery application, in that case, the MVP should be an app that enables the customers to order food online.
 And not something which lets you edit your profile and let you connect it with your social media application but you can’t order from it.
-Because in the latter case, because you won’t be satisfying the customer’s basic requirement of order food.
+Because in the latter case, because you won’t be satisfying the customer’s basic requirement of ordering food.

 Steps 2: Types Of Right MVP Building Approaches